Learn how to explain the history of enslavement to kids with these children’s books about slavery, from the Underground Railroad to Frederick Douglas.

 Under the Quilt of Night by Deborah Hopkinson

-Henry’s Freedom Box by Ellen Levine
+Henry’s Freedom Box by Ellen Levine, illustrated by Kadir Nelson

 Pink and Say by Patricia Polacco

 This poetic book is a resounding tribute to Tubman’s strength, humility, and devotion.
 With proper reverence, Weatherford and Nelson do justice to the woman who, long ago, earned over and over the name Moses. [picture book, ages 5 and up]

 . . .
 If You Lived When There Was Slavery in America by Anne Kamma

 It is hard to imagine that, once, a person in America could be “owned” by another person.
 But from the time the colonies were settled in the 1600s until the end of the Civil War in 1865, millions of black people were bought and sold like goods.
 This book answers questions children might have about this dismal era in American history. [advanced picture book, ages 6 and up]

-Chapter Books for Kids on Slavery
+Middle Grade and YA Books for Kids on Enslavement

 Meet Addy: An American Girl